 Diane has made several other important contributions to user modeling using implicit indicators of relevance, the development and analysis of interfaces to elicit richer statements of interest, and new methodologies for designing and evaluating interactive retrieval systems.
 Her strong user-oriented work views users-as-people with cognitive tasks.

-Diane has given a keynote speech at ECIR 2013.
+Diane gave a keynote speech at ECIR 2013.
 The slides of her talk are available for download

 Senior Research Scientist and Manager of the NLP & IR Group of Yahoo!
 Research, California, U.S.

-Evgeniy was extremely delighted to be awarded the BCS / BCS IRSG KSJ Award 2010.
-He has given a keynote speech at ECIR 2011.
+Evgeniy gave a keynote speech at ECIR 2011.
 The abstract of his talk and his bio is available.

-The first recipient of the KSJ Award winner for 2009 is
+The first recipient of the KSJ award is

 The abstract of her talk at ECIR 2009 and her bio is available for download.